 Kramer Funeral Home of Palouse is caring for the family.
 Online condolences may be left at www.kramercares.com.

-To send flowers to TEDDY's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of TEDDY JOEL ENGLISH, please visit our floral store.